Andy Whittall

 Andrew Richard Whittall (born 19 March 1973) is a former Zimbabwean international cricketer who played in 10 Test matches and 63 One Day Internationals between 1996 and 2000.
-He made his Test and ODI debuts in September 1996.
+He made his Test and ODI debuts against Sri Lanka in September 1996.

 Domestic career

 Whittall was educated at Falcon College.
 He graduated from Trinity College, Cambridge with a degree in engineering and also earned four blues playing for the University cricket side.
-He is currently a housemaster at Ferox Hall at Tonbridge School, where he also teaches maths and coaches the 1st XI cricket team.
+He was formerly a housemaster at Ferox Hall at Tonbridge School, and also taught maths and coached the 1st XI cricket team.